 A couple of days ago I decided to try and memorize Crossing Brooklyn Ferry.
 It's 145 lines long, and so far I'm pretty good up to line twenty or so.
 This project may be doomed to failure (how on earth will I store 145 lines in my brain?), but it's a shocking and intimate experience to step inside the voice of the poem, far more intense than a mere reading of it could be.

 Now that I've started breaking up my commute, to pop up, meerkat like, mid-journey, I decided it was time to actually see what it was like above ground on my F-line trip through Queens.
 I know all the Manhattan & Brooklyn stops, & am all too familiar with the rat infested Sutphin Boulevard stop*, but I knew none of the other Queens stations I pass through, except for the bustling Roosevelt Ave. stop.
 So, first things first, today was the turn of Briarwood/Van Wyck.
 This turned out to be a real downer.
 You get out of the station to a bland, stretch of concrete, with Queens Boulevard & the Van Wyck roaring beside you.
 The architecture is grim, the sad stretch of storefronts across the boulevard unenticing, and the general atmosphere totally forbidding to the would-be pedestrian.
 Robert Moses land, in extremis.
 I stayed outside for about a minute and a half, and then scurried back underground.
-The one exciting thing about the stop itself is that it contains a Transit Authority police station.
-These please me no end.
-I like looking through the glass windows, keen to catch a glimpse of a perp or two, or some other kind of cop show like drama.
-No go at Van Wyck today.
-The officers looked pretty tired and bored, with perhaps the only business on the horizon a late afternoon donut run.
+The only interesting thing about the stop itself is that it contains a Transit Authority police station.
+But peering through a window, the officers looked pretty tired and bored, with perhaps the only business on the horizon a late afternoon donut run.

 *Actually the Sutphin Boulevard stop isn't so bad.
-The rats on the platform are never pleasant, but the station's proximity to the Queens courthouses gives it that slightly Dickensian frisson.
+The rats on the platform are never pleasant, but its proximity to the Queens courthouses gives it a slightly Dickensian air.
 Always a curious assortment of travellers on the platform, always a lawyer in a cheap suit, always a faint whiff of a shabby secret or two.